nevmerzhitsky/headless-metatrader4/README.md

 You can make your own `Dockerfile` inherited from this image and copy a particular distribution of MetaTrader 4 Terminal to an image on build phase.
 For this task, env variables `$USER` and `$MT4DIR` are acceptable.

 You can make an archive with the content from section "Prepare distribution with MetaTrader 4" by an appropriate tool.
 E.g. `cd mt4-distro; tar cfj ../mt4.tar.bz2 *`.
-Make sure that no root folder exists in the archive.
+Make sure that no root directory exists in the archive.
 Then you can extract the archive into the image by instruction `ADD mt4.tar.bz2 $MT4DIR`.

 ## Known issues